This guide is only for Microsoft 365. If you are looking for Microsoft Entra ID Protection, go to Microsoft Entra ID Protection Setup for Workbench.

 Step 4: Add Microsoft 365 as a Security Device in Workbench

 Now that you have the correct access configured and noted the credentials, you can set up the integration in Workbench.
 Before you begin, make sure you have your Directory (tenant) ID and your tenant organization name (this is the name that appears in the top-left of the account info box, located in the top-right of Azure).
-If you created a custom app in the previous section, you will also need the Application (client) ID and Application (client) Secret.

 1. Log in to Workbench.